Defense Distributed: Defense Distributed v. Gurbir Grewal

+Defense Distributed v.
+Bruck

+After remand to Texas, and after Andrew Bruck succeeded Gurbir Grewal as Attorney General of his state, the district court severed Defense Distributed's claims against New Jersey and transferred them to a federal court there.
+Defense Distributed again appealed the district court to the Fifth Circuit Court of Appeals, who again reversed the lower court and held its order severing and transferring the claims against the AG to the District of New Jersey was a clear abuse of discretion.
+In its opinion, the Fifth Circuit made the rare request to the district court in New Jersey to transfer the 3D gun case back to Texas, which this court has so far refused, creating an unprecedented judicial "turf fight".

+Definition of Frame or Receiver

+In late 2022, Defense Distributed, joined by the Second Amendment Foundation, intervened in VanDerStok v.
+Garland, a suit challenging the ATF's 2021 "Frame or Receiver" rule, ATF2021R-05F.
+On March 3, 2023, Judge Reed O'Connor of the Northern District of Texas granted Defense Distributed injunctive relief against the ATF, and on June 30, 2023, he granted the company's motion for summary judgment against the agency.

 Reception

 Despite the years of legal challenges, Defense Distributed's and other firearms CAD files have always been on the internet.
-The files remain available on sympathetic mirror sites, Twitter, Reddit, and GitHub, and have been downloaded millions of times through peer-to-peer torrent and other services.
+The files remain available on mirror websites, Twitter, Reddit, Thingiverse, and GitHub, and have been downloaded millions of times on Odysee and via peer-to-peer torrent services.

-The company has been endorsed by the Gun Owners of America (GOA).
-However, the National Rifle Association (NRA) has offered no official comment on the organization or its activities.
+The company has been supported by the Gun Owners of America (GOA).

 Open-source software advocate Eric S. Raymond has endorsed the organization and its efforts, calling Defense Distributed "friends of freedom" and writing "I approve of any development that makes it more difficult for governments and criminals to monopolize the use of force.
 As 3D printers become less expensive and more ubiquitous, this could be a major step in the right direction."

-Aaron Timms of Blouin News has written Defense Distributed has performed “the greatest piece of political performance art of [the 21st] century.”
+Aaron Timms of Blouin News has written Defense Distributed has performed "...the greatest piece of political performance art of [the 21st] century."

 For its activities, Defense Distributed has been accused of endangering public safety and attempting to frustrate and alter the US system of government.
 However, critics have also noted that Defense Distributed has merely offered the means of production back to the masses in a way not too dissimilar from the effect the printing press had on the spread of information and the decentralization of power in societies.